 Product and software development costs primarily include employee compensation and third party contracting fees.
-We generally do not capitalize product and software development expenses due to the relatively short period of time between technological feasibility and the completion of product and software development, and the immaterial nature of these costs.
+We generally do not capitalize product and software development expenses due to the immaterial nature of these costs as a result of the relatively short period of time between technological feasibility and the completion of product and software development.